Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 Hint

-• Double-clicking an icon on the left side of the human body size slider will set the composition frame to the size (zoom ratio) and position of the person for that icon.
+• Double-tapping an icon on the left side of the human body size slider will set the composition frame to the size (zoom ratio) and position of the person for that icon.

 Note